evanshortiss/evanshortiss/README.md

   ### 👾 Retro Games We're Playing

-  These are the retro games that myself and my girlfriend have been playing.
+  These are the retro games that I've been playing.
 The data is scraped from my Raspberry Pi that's running RetroPie.

   | Game                                  | Platform        | Last Played |
 | :------------------------------------ | :-------------- | :---------- |